omkarr777/omkarr777/README.md

 - 👋 Hi, I’m @omkarr777
-- 👀 I’m interested in c++ and unity engine
+- 👀 I’m interested in c++, front-end.
-- 🌱 I’m currently learning unity engine
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Gmail : omkarrpatil777@gmail.com.

 <!---
 omkarr777/omkarr777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.